Frequently asked questions

 Please park your car/van/motorbike where is does not cause problems to others.

-All vehicles parked on Newydd’s land must be taxed and in a good state of repair.
-All untaxed vehicles must comply with current legislation and should not be parked in communal areas.
+All vehicles parked on Newydd’s land must be taxed, have a valid MOT, insured, and in a good state of repair.
 If you have a caravan, boat or commercial vehicle these cannot be parked in a communal area.
 Please be aware that many estates are now subject to parking restrictions or permits.
+Any roads that have been adopted by the local authority are subject to public highway regulations.

 Can I keep pets?